-Application Fee \$30 Fee payable upon submission of application for admission.
-Fee is non-reregardless of reason. efundable Acceptance/Matriculation Fee nnce.
-The vard tuition once the Admissions applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid Office.
+Tuition and fees are due and payable in full before the day of class registration, unless special payment arrangements have been made with the Finance Office, or when loan applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid Office.
 Tuition includes parking, library privileges and laboratory supplies, but not instruments, equipment, computers, texts, lab manuals or health insurance.
 Tuition is subject to change annually.